Posted on September 25, 2014 in Countdown

 Yesterday, we talked to you about the Pennsylvania Supreme Court’s ruling on the Commonwealth’s new voter law.
 In a 4-2 decision, the Justices said they weren’t convinced that the law would not impede on voting rights, and that the Pennsylvania Department of Transportation, while acting in good faith, was operating under joint burdens of operational and time constraints that might prohibit the timely issuance of required identification.

-“Not satisfied with a mere predictive judgment based primarily on the assurances of government officials,” the Supreme Court has sent the case back to a lower court to...Read more
+“Not satisfied with a mere predictive judgment based primarily on the assurances of government officials,” the Supreme Court has sent the case back to a lower...Read more

 Posted by on September 20, 2012 in Blog